codenotary/immudb/README.md

 ## CLI tools

 - **immuclient** is the CLI client for immudb.
 You can read, write data into immudb from the commandline using direct or interactive mode.
-- **immuadmin** is the admin CLI for immudb and `immugw`.
-You can install and manage the service installation for both components and get statistics as well as runtime information.
+- **immuadmin** is the admin CLI for immudb.
+You can manage the immudb and get statistics as well as runtime information.

 The latest release binaries can be found [here](https://github.com/codenotary/immudb/releases)